Prosecutor: Retired state trooper and military veteran, both Black, 'executed' in Massachusetts shooting - KVIA

 Rollins said Cooper was shot three times in the back while Green was shot four times in the head and three times in the torso.

-Massachusetts State Police Colonel Christopher Mason issued a statement about Green, praising his 36-year career in law enforcement and saying his fellow Troopers described him as a “true gentleman,” CNN affiliate WBZ reported.
+Massachusetts State Police Colonel Christopher Mason issued a statement about Green, praising his 36-year career in law enforcement and saying his fellow Troopers described him as a “true gentleman..

-Green became a Metropolitan District Commission Police Officer in 1980 and became a Massachusetts State Trooper 12 years later when the MDC Police were merged into the MSP, according to WBZ.
+Green became a Metropolitan District Commission Police Officer in 1980 and became a Massachusetts State Trooper 12 years later when the MDC Police were merged into the MSP, according to the statement.

 “Trooper David Green more than upheld the ideals of integrity, professionalism, and service to others that are the hallmarks of a great Trooper.
 We are heartbroken by his loss and offer our condolences to his family and friends,” Mason said.

-Ramona’s son, Gary Cooper, described his mother to WBZ as a good person and “the type of person to help anyone out.”
+Ramona’s son, Gary Cooper, described his mother to CNN affiliate WBZ as a good person and “the type of person to help anyone out.”

 “You know we’re in 2021.
 We shouldn’t be hating on other people based on the color of their skin but I guess we are not there yet,” Cooper said.